Kobanoss/C.U.M.S/Doc.md

 ---
 #### OP_DROP (drop)

-	Removing integer value from top of the stack
+	Removing integer value from top of the stack.

 - Args: